fatanisti/fatanisti/README.md

 - Kotlin

 ### :computer: Making web, which involving these guys:
-- Front-end thingy {HTML, CSS, Javascript, jQuery}
+- Front-end thingy { HTML, CSS, Javascript, jQuery }
-- Back-end thingy {Laravel, CodeIgniter, Flask}
+- Back-end thingy { Laravel, CodeIgniter, Flask }
-- Database {mySQL}
+- Database { mySQL }

 ### :wrench: Do some coding for various purpose, using:
 - C++